DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 Adversaries may search in different social media sites depending on what information they seek to gather.
 Threat actors may passively harvest data from these sites, as well as use information gathered to create fake profiles/groups to elicit victim’s into revealing specific information

 <br>

-## Search Engines ##
-Search engine services typical crawl online sites to index context and may provide users with specialized syntax to search for specific keywords or specific types of content

-Adversaries may craft various search engine queries depending on what information they seek to gather.
-Threat actors may use search engines to harvest general information about victims, as well as use specialized queries to look for spillages/leaks of sensitive information such as network details or credentials.

 ## Tools
 ### Domain / DNS / WHOIS